filonico/UNIX_and_bash_basics/README.md

 # Bioinformatics basics for trainee students
 This GitHub was originally intended to introduce trainee students of the **[EVO • COM group](https://sites.google.com/view/evo-com-unibo/home)** of the University of Bologna to the Bash environment.
-It serves as a friendly resource for accessing commonly used commands in early bioiformatics.

 However, this GitHub is obviously freely available for use by anyone who may find it helpful.

+Here you will find a friendly resource for accessing commonly used commands in early bioiformatics.

 🪅 **Enjoy!**